-The holidays are a magical time in the city, especially with kids in tow.
+The holidays are a magical time in the city, especially with little ones in tow.
 There are so many fun things to do with kids in Chicago, and each one is an opportunity to make a lasting holiday memory.
-Your little ones will be awed by the city’s massive Christmas tree, historic zoo covered in millions of lights, and whimsical holiday parade with both Santa and Mickey Mouse.
-Here’s your bucket list of the best kid-friendly holiday activities in Chicago.
+The whole family will be awed by the city’s massive Christmas tree, historic zoo covered in millions of lights, and whimsical holiday parade starring both Santa and Mickey Mouse.
+Here’s your bucket list of the best kid-friendly holiday activities and events in Chicago.

 The Wintrust Magnificent Mile Lights Festival